theblindbeetle/python_crash_course/Part I/Chapter 2 - Variables and Simple Data Types/chapter2.md

 # this following line have a syntax error, :
 >>> message = 'One of Python's strengths is its diverse community.'
-# the string would be consider 'One of Python' and the rest like unrequired elements that generates syntax error.
+# the string would be consider 'One of Python' and the rest like unrequired
+# elements that generates syntax error.
 ```

 ---
 ## Numbers
-They are used to keep score in games, represent data in visualizations, stor information in web applications, and so on.
+They are used to keep score in games, represent data in visualizations, store
+information in web applications, and so on.

 ### Integers
 <sup><small><i>No 'file.py' is created for this topic.</i></small></sup><br>